elemel/fungeoneer/chapters/octagram.md

 #[)=[)]([][)R#(
 ```

-Below is a log of walking through the smaller dungeon.
+Below is a log of walking through the example dungeon.
 Your location is marked `@` on the map.

 ```
 Step count: 0